 Crypto.com Arena – Formerly known as The Staples Center.
 Attend a sports game ( i.e. Lakers!) at this sporting arena.
 The Lakers fandom runs deep in LA, (RIP Kobe) and attending a Lakers game is something every Angeleno (AKA a person from Los Angeles) has done at least once in their life.
 Even if it’s not basketball season, perhaps you’ll want to catch an LA Kings hockey game, or a concert, or if it’s winter go ice skating outside the arena at LA Live.

 Local DTLA favorites: Rooftop day drinks at Broken Shaker at the Freehand Hotel or Upstairs at the Ace Hotel in the evening.
-The Wayfarer hotel also has a great rooftop, but what’s even better is their boozy high tea experience at their Lily Rose speakeasy!
+The Hoxton also has a great rooftop, as does the Wayfarer Hotel, but what’s even better is their boozy high tea experience at their Lily Rose speakeasy!